|Guide||♦||11 Triplogs||1 Topic|

 Painful Option to Upper Barnhardt

-Beyond the seep the trail hauls up the north bank, then begins twisting around the tip of a ridge, staying mostly level as it offers good views to the east.
+Beyond the seep, the trail hauls up the north bank, then begins twisting around the tip of a ridge, staying mostly level as it offers good views to the east.
 Things are much easier to track here thanks to low brush and a few helpful cairns.
-Brush tends to get a little thick on the shaded side of the ridge, and then the trail drops down to a drainage on the north side at 1.1 miles.
+The brush tends to get a little thick on the shaded side of the ridge, and then the trail drops down to a drainage on the north side at 1.1 miles.
 A spotty trail may be traceable on the south bank, or else the drainage offers an obvious way forward.
-At 1.3 miles a rocky tributary shows up and marks the beginning of the climb.
+At 1.3 miles, a rocky tributary shows up and marks the beginning of the climb.

 Castersen Seep may have some water, especially in the tanks downstream of the trail crossing.
 Also, there are some rock tanks just west of Sandy Saddle, along the trail.
 Neither one of these should be depended upon.

 Sandy Saddle provides a relatively flat area for camping with a twisted, half-dead tree or two for atmosphere.
 Coupled with the rock tanks to the west, this could be a decent overnight spot off the beaten path of the Mazatzal Divide.
 Castersen Seep is rumored to be used as a campsite as well, though I've yet to see a reasonable spot along the drainage.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.